Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Identification

-Assumptions A1(i)--(iii) place the same restrictions on the joint distribution of $(\alpha,\epsilon^T,x^T,z^T)$ as \cite{honore-k}, which implies that the unobserved heterogeneity (entity fixed effects) $\alpha$ picks up both the autocorrelation in the unobservables and the dependence between explanatory variables and unobservables.
-As a result, $\epsilon_t$ is independent of $(x^T,z^T,y^{t-1})$ conditional on $\alpha$ for all $t\in \mathcal{T}$.
-Assumption A1(iv) is a regularity condition to guarantee that any possible sequence of $y^T$ has a positive probability to occur.
-Assumption A2 enables the approach of ``identification at infinity'' we use and, together with Assumption A1, establishes identifying equations (\ref {eq:iden_ineq1}) and (\ref{eq:iden_ineq2}).
+Assumptions A1(i)--(iii) place the same restrictions on the joint distribution of $(\alpha,\epsilon^{T},x^{T},z^{T})$ as \citet{honore-k}, which implies that the unobserved heterogeneity (entity fixed effects) $\alpha$ picks up both the autocorrelation in the unobservables and the dependence between explanatory variables and unobservables.
+As a result, $\epsilon_{t}$ is independent of $(x^{T},z^{T},y^{t-1})$ conditional on $\alpha$ for all $t\in\mathcal{T}$.
+Assumption A1(iv) is a regularity condition to guarantee that any possible sequence of $y^{T}$ has a positive probability to occur.

+Assumption A2 is a pivotal assumption that enables the ``identification at infinity'' approach, and when combined with Assumption A1, it establishes the identification equation (\ref{eq:iden_ineq1}).
+It is clear from the derivation of equation (\ref{eq:iden_ineq1}) that relaxing this assumption may require additional restrictions on the parameter space $\Theta$, the support of $x_{2}$, and the distribution of $(\epsilon,\alpha)$.

-The support and continuity restrictions on $z_3-z_1$ imposed in Assumption A3 are common for the family of maximum-score type estimators, which are required to achieve the point identification instead of a set identification.
-See, e.g., \cite{manski-75, manski-85, manski-87}, \cite {horowitz}, \cite{honore-k}, \cite{Fox2007}, \cite{ShiEtal2018}, \cite{YanYoo2019}, and \cite {KOT2021} among many others.
+The support and continuity restrictions on $\xi_{31}$ imposed by Assumption A3 are common for the family of MS-type estimators, which are required to achieve the point identification instead of a set identification.
+See, e.g., \citet{manski-75,manski-85,manski-87}, \citet{horowitz}, \citet{honore-k}, \citet{Fox2007}, \citet{ShiEtal2018}, \citet{YanYoo2019}, and \citet{khan2021inference}, among others.
+Given the significance of Assumptions A2 and A3 in both our theoretical results and empirical application, we provide further discussion on them in Appendix \ref{appendix0_3}.

 Assumption A4(i) is a familiar full-rank condition.
-Note that Assumptions A3 and A4(ii) require $ (x_{3}-x_{1},z_{3}-z_{1})$ to have sufficient variation conditional on $ \alpha$ and event $\{z_{2}>\sigma\}$ or $\{z_{2}<\sigma\}$.
+Note that Assumptions A3 and A4(ii) require $(x_{3}-x_{1},z_{3}-z_{1})$ to have sufficient variation conditional on $\alpha$ and event $\{z_{2}>\sigma\}$ or $\{z_{2}<-\sigma\}$.
 Assumption A5 applies the scale normalization and restricts the search of $\theta$ in a compact set, which also facilitates the asymptotic analysis of our estimator proposed in the next section.